Research

 Education: PhD, Government, Cornell University; BA, History, Yale College

-Research interests: history of Contact; liminality; North Atlantic studies; Northeastern, mid-Atlantic, and southeastern tribes; indigenous legal and political theory
+Research interests: history of Contact; liminality; North Atlantic studies; Northeastern, mid-Atlantic, and southeastern tribes; Indigenous legal and political theory

 Email: adamsjr@si.edu